 With the overflow of work from this year, we’ve shifted our focus to 2016.
 However, this is a not a good thing.
 Why, you ask?
 Well, it’s so easy to forget about your past because you’re always focused on what’s next.
 It’s a trap many of us fall into—I know we certainly have.

 That’s why we’re going to take some time to reflect and look back at the year that was.
 What were the lessons, the breakthroughs?
 What were some potential opportunities?

 With only a few days left in 2015, it’s a great time to look back at the year.
 We’ve had massive personal developmental breakthroughs which we would like to share with you.
 In fact, a lot of our progress can be attributed to this blog.

 If you haven’t thought about it already, we hope that this post will inspire you to pause for a moment and reflect on the year that was.
 It’s an opportunity to celebrate the fact that you’re still alive and you can still make an impact in the world.

-After doing some initial research, we found that there were many blogs and websites talking about simplicity whilst others would focus purely on plant based recipes.
-No one seemed to be merging the two lifestyles together.
-That’s when we thought to start this blog with the goal of documenting a dual lifestyle that we strive to live each and every day.
+After doing some initial research, we found that many blogs and websites were talking about simplicity while others would focus purely on plant-based recipes.
+No one seemed to be merging the two lifestyles.
+That’s when we thought to start this blog with the goal of documenting a dual lifestyle that we strive to live each day.